MP Estate Planning UK

 Choosing a Trustee

-Drafting clear and comprehensive trust documents is a critical step in the process.
-These documents outline the terms of the trust, including the powers and duties of the trustee, the beneficiaries, and how the trust assets should be managed and distributed.
+Drafting a clear and comprehensive trust deed is a critical step in the process.
+The trust deed is the legal document that establishes the trust, setting out the powers and duties of the trustees, who the beneficiaries are, and how the trust assets should be managed and distributed.
+It will also specify whether the trust is discretionary, interest in possession, or bare — and define the scope of the trustees’ powers.

 Funding the Trust